We started by identifying what we already knew about water and what we wanted to find out.

 Everyday the students made observations of the samples, seeing if they could see any living organisms.

-On Friday, we zoomed in on a Paleoceanographer from America to talk to her about her research into keeping waterways healthy.
+We zoomed in on a Paleoceanographer from America to talk to her about her research into keeping waterways healthy.

 She shared her experiences with us about revitalising polluted waterways.